 - Has a water capacity of 35 gallons.

 - Durable with a long-lasting finish.

-- With this pressure tank, you have to check the air pressure regularly.
+- You have to check the pressure regularly.

 - Offers a lower drawdown when compared to its competitors.